 As box-viewers use increasingly capable screens, they’re also getting heavier and place a lot of weight on the neck.
 The Commanders are nice and light.
 Their physical size is another significant advantage over box viewers, (though not much better or worse than most other goggles).
 The battery connector is a standard barrel jack on the right side, but Aomway has done away with the Fat Shark-style double-strap battery holder that never worked well.
 Instead, the goggles come with a barrel plug cable that terminates in a board with a power filter and balance lead connectors for 2–4S batteries.
 This runs through some loops in the google strap and around to a patch at the back of the head with a Velcro-strap battery holder.
 This style allows for many different battery sizes, and also helps move the center of gravity backwards.
 Once in a while the battery did fall out of the holder, but you can adjust the strap tension as it’s partly elastic.
 The barrel connector is pretty standard, but cables using the plug aren’t known for their long-term durability.

 This V1 version has a strap that goes over the top of the head.
 I never had problems with single-strap goggles, but I don’t mind the addition.
 Once adjusted, it helps to get the goggles in place on your face quickly, and can allow you to loosen the other straps a little.
+I’ve found the center strap is one more thing I have to position when I put the goggles on, but it does help keep my eyes in the sweet spot of the optics for the entire flight.

 Perhaps the most disappointing part of the build quality were the two joysticks on top.
 They are only press-fit onto the control units inside, and they come off with little pressure.
 If you lose one, operating the goggles will become very difficult.
 It might be best to apply a bit of super glue here, but you’ll prevent disassembly and if you add too much you risk jamming the control for good.
 There isn’t enough surface area for a removable glue like E6000 to work well.
 As it turns out, using the included case is a good idea after all—unless you have a better one—so as not to lose the joysticks in transport.